danielba777/slidescockpit-api/backend.md

     }

     throw new BadRequestException(
       'TikTok did not return the open_id for this account.
-Please ensure the app is approved for the user.info.profile scope and try connecting again.', );
+Please ensure the app is approved for the user.info.basic scope and try connecting again.', );
   }